 - Talk with a good listener

-- Talk to kids about emotional regulation and strategies when they are calm, not in the middle of a melt down.
+6. Talk to kids about emotional regulation and strategies when they are calm, not in the middle of a meltdown.
+Mindfulness is essential.

-- Try not to be dictated to by our culture’s gender bias.
+8. Try not to be dictated to by our culture’s gender bias.
 Unfortunately, males and females get quite different feedback to emotions.
 Boys are expected to suppress their emotions much more than girls.
-The prevailing version of masculinity says that boys shouldn’t show extreme upset or extreme joy.
-Those displays are reserved for femininity.
-It is a ridiculous construct that has dire consequences for our young men.
-Too many find it impossible to express their sense of isolation, depression and anxiety.
-Hence suicide is the biggest killer of men under 30 in Australia.
 Equally as damaging is the perception that female expressions of emotion are melodramatic and not to be taken too seriously.
 Let’s avoid the dismissive, ‘that’s just girls’.

 ReachOut is an Australian website that has lots of useful resources for teens (and a really good section for teachers too)

-Some useful apps that are available on both Apple App Store and Google Play store:
+These useful apps are available on both Apple App Store and Google Play store:

 Smiling Mind (www.smilingmind.com.au)